Favourited 265 times

 The main work for our eco-project here is building our straw bale house, which is largely finished on the outside, but with lots to do on the inside.
 We also have to develop our site and land based business.

 We need one or two people or couples who are willing and able to to help out, in two ways:

 Firstly, by getting involved (under guidance) in the next stages of building our eco-home, which will involve basic carpentry with cordless power tools.
 There will also be some maintenance of the land, tree planting, building structures, polytunnel, scything, and so on.

 Secondly in supporting Silvia with our two young children (especially when Wyc is away working) and taking a bit of pressure off her.
 That involves generally playing, entertaining and distracting them, and occasionally helping with chores.

-The near future involves insulating the roof, building a staircase, plastering the internal walls with clay, building the kitchen.
+The near future involves insulating the roof, building a staircase, plastering the internal walls with clay, plumbing, building the kitchen & bathroom.
 There is also a forest garden to plant, herb beds to create, vegetables to look after.
-Chickens and hopefully other animals to care for.
+Chickens and sheep to care for.

 We have a 3x5m log cabin and a touring caravan for guests, both with wood burning stove.
 We live in a static caravan with hot water and shower available.
 The polytunnel is an additional social area with kitchen and tables during warmer months.

 When we have more volunteers on site and the season is warm enough, we can also offer a large Bell Tent.

 We use a composting toilet.
 Electricity is solar powered and abundant outside the perpetual darkness of winter.
 Amazingly, we can now also offer the use of a washing machine and refrigeration (!).
 We have wireless broadband Internet.

 Food is provided when you're on site.
 We may need you to help with cooking, to serve yourself breakfast, and to take turns washing up.